US judge dismisses $10bn Trump defamation suit against Wall Street Journal - MyJoyOnline

 Trump's lawyer said the president will "continue to hold accountable those who traffic in Fake News to mislead the American People".

-The standard for "actual malice" in defamation cases is that defendants must prove that a public statement was both false, and that the news organisation or individual who made the statement knew or should have known that it was false or acted in reckless disregard of its falsity
+The standard for "actual malice" in defamation cases is that the plaintiff must prove that a public statement was both false and that the news organisation or individual who made the statement knew or should have known that it was false or acted in reckless disregard of its falsity.

 In his ruling, Gayles said he had to dismiss the complaint because Trump had "not plausibly alleged that the Defendants published the Article with actual malice".